AVONnadozie/LiteFrame/docs/readme.md

 ```
 `includeView()` includes a view in another.

-To return/use a view, use the `view()` function, specifying the name of the view you wish to return.
+To return a view as response, use the `view()` function, specifying the name of the view you wish to return.
 The name of the view is basically the filename relative to the views folder without the extension.
 It's recommended to replace the directory separator in the filenames with dots.